aperkins19/NLLAB_OT2_PURE/Technical_error_active_learning/readme.md

 We're also trialling sticking the substrates in first before the viscous lysate and seeing if that makes a difference. -  Used MS substrates

-* Saw one of the end of the substrates not pick enough up.
+* ~Saw one of the end of the substrates not pick enough up.
 Maybe the asp_increment isn't keeping up towards the end.
-Decrease by 0.1 for ALTE008
+Decrease by 0.1 for ALTE008~

-* turn off temp module at spin down wax pause.
+* ~turn off temp module at spin down wax pause.~

-* Change wax step to always get new tip
+* ~Change wax step to always get new tip~

+### ALTE008

+Whether lysate or substrates first was a bit inconclusive due to a couple of wells missing a bit of substrates and there not being much difference besides.
+Hence we've decided to stick with substrates first for now.

+* the script has been converted to standard for loop through the experiments - all substrates for all experiments and then all lysates.

+* have lowered the substrates asp increment by 0.1 to 0.7.

+This experiment will be a total repeat of the same settings.